 How to choose an oil water separator

 Not every oil is the same.
 Some oils are very thick (more viscous) and stick together, others are much thinner (less viscous) and more easily separate into smaller droplets when mixed with water.
-Choosing an oil water separator requires matching your waste water quality with the right technology for oil removal.
+Choosing an oil water separator requires matching your wastewater quality with the right technology for oil removal.
 One of the key parameters for matching effluent water quality with an oil water separator is the oil droplet size.

 What is oil droplet size in water?